fpiergen/bigoooo/README.md

 npm install
 sls dynamodb install
 sls offline start
-Go to browser and open up DynamoDB Javascript shell http://localhost:8000/shell/ insert the following javascript and run var params = {
+Go to browser and open up DynamoDB Javascript shell to create a table entry in the local DynamoDB table.
+(I could not get this to seed automatically via a json file so it needs to be done manually each time you restart serverless offline) http://localhost:8000/shell/ insert the following javascript and run var params = {